Migorithm/elastic-stack-management/README.md

 ### Elastic Stack

 #### About this repository...
-You want to expect things related ELK that include Elasticsearch, Logstash, Kibana, Filebeat and Metricbeat will be covered.
+You want to expect things related ELK that include:<br>
+- Elasticsearch
+- Logstash
+- Kibana
+- Filebeat
+- Metricbeat